-Bankruptcy, Receivership and Creditors' Rights
+Receivership, Bankruptcy, and Creditors’ Rights Services

 Overview

-The Bankruptcy, Receivership and Creditors’ Rights Department of Ervin Cohen & Jessup LLP provides assistance in a wide range of areas involving bankruptcy, receivership, restructuring, reorganization, out-of-court workouts and creditors’ rights issues.
+The Receivership, Bankruptcy, and Creditors' Rights Department of Ervin Cohen & Jessup LLP provides assistance in a wide range of areas involving bankruptcy, receivership, restructuring, reorganization, out-of-court workouts and creditors’ rights issues.
 Our clients include corporations, partnerships (general, limited and limited liability), limited liability companies, individuals, receivers, bankruptcy trustees, creditors’ committees, developers, financial institutions and private lenders.

-Bankruptcy, Receivership and Creditors’ Rights Services
+Receivership, Bankruptcy, and Creditors' Rights Services

 Our attorneys seek the most cost-effective and creative solutions for debtors in dealing with major liabilities, business downturns and/or cash-flow problems, and creditors with respect to the enforcement of their rights.